YULU-go/singapore_stu_entry_application/README.md

             1. EA Letter, STP/IPA

-            2.  [中国国籍不需要]Valid visa to enter Singapore (for visa-required travellers).

-            3.  [group 0不需要]Valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (if applicable).
+            2.  [group 0不需要]Valid certificate of negative result for a COVID-19 PCR test taken within 72 hours before departure for Singapore (if applicable).